Agrarox666/python-project-49/README.md

 Python version: >= 3.0
 Poetry version: 1.4.2

-To install this package you need use this commands:
+To install this package you need use this commands in terminal:

+     1. git clone git@github.com:Agrarox666/python-project-49.git
-     1. make install
+     2. make install
-     2. make package-install
+     3. make package-install
+     4. make build

 Brain-Even: